Robert T. Clubb

-Robert Thompson Clubb is an American scientist.
-He a professor of chemistry, biochemistry, and molecular biology at University of California, Los Angeles.
+Robert Thompson Clubb is an American biochemist who researches the structural biology of bacterial pathogenesis.
+He is a professor of chemistry, biochemistry, and molecular biology at the University of California, Los Angeles, where he also directs the Clubb Lab and co-directs the Nuclear Magnetic Resonance Core Technology Center.

 Early life and education

-Robert Thompson Clubb was born to surgical nurse Vera Alice Thompson of Yakima, Washington and Jerome M. Clubb a professor of history.
+Robert Thompson Clubb was born to surgical nurse Vera Alice Thompson and Jerome M. Clubb a professor of history.
 Clubb has a sister.
 He earned a bachelor of science at University of Wisconsin.

-He completed a doctor of philosophy in biological chemistry at University of Michigan.
+Clubb completed a doctor of philosophy in biological chemistry at University of Michigan.
 His 1993 dissertation was titled Application and development of multi-dimensional NMR spectroscopic techniques to study protein structure in solution.
 Clubb's advisors and co-chairs of his thesis committee were Gerhard Wagner and Martha L. Ludwig.
 He received training in practical nuclear magnetic resonance spectroscopy from Venkataraman Thanabal.
 From 1993 to 1996, Clubb was a post-doctoral research fellow at the National Institutes of Health.
 His advisors were G. Marius Clore and Angela Gronenborn.

 Career

+Clubb's research has focused on elucidating the structural and biochemical mechanisms that bacterial pathogens use to display virulence factors and acquire nutrients from their hosts.
+Beginning in the early 2000s, he investigated how Gram-positive bacteria assemble pili and wall teichoic acids, advancing understanding of bacterial adhesion and cell wall physiology.
+Since the 2010s, his work has also centered on the molecular basis of heme-iron acquisition from hemoglobin by pathogens like Staphylococcus aureus and Corynebacterium diphtheriae, and more recently, he has led efforts to discover antibiotics targeting virulence factor assembly pathways, including Sortase A and wall teichoic acid biosynthesis.

 Clubb is a professor of chemistry, biochemistry, and molecular biology at University of California, Los Angeles.
 He is the lab director of the Clubb Lab and co-director and staff researcher at the Nuclear Magnetic Resonance (NMR) Core Technology Center (DOE).